bwagner2-git/bwagner2-git.github.io/lab5.md

 ### 4.
 Below you can see that I am successfully able to use analog write and a set of PWM signals to drive a motor in both directions.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/n2XKL7TtEQs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-To do this I wrote a simple script that sent a pwm signal along one of the lines to the motor driver, waited, and then zeroed the first PWM signal and sent another PWM signal along the other line to the same motor driver causing it to reverse its direction.
+To do this I wrote a simple script that sent a PWM signal along one of the lines to the motor driver, waited, and then zeroed the first PWM signal and sent another PWM signal along the other line to the same motor driver causing it to reverse its direction.
 As you can see in the video, the motors are also being powered by an external battery.

 ### 5.